jeena/catdog/report.md

 It basically removes noise with a gausian filter and then finds the intentisty gradians of the image with help of some trigonometry.

-I did not implement the algorithm myself, instead I used the [OpenCV implementation](http://docs.opencv.org/doc/tutorials/imgproc/imgtrans/canny_detector/canny_detector.html).
+I did not implement the algorithm myself, instead I used the often used [OpenCV implementation](http://docs.opencv.org/doc/tutorials/imgproc/imgtrans/canny_detector/canny_detector.html).

 ### 3.1.2 Hough transform